OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-26.md

 ## Matthew 26:30

-After singing a hymn, they went out to the Mount of Olives.
+After they had sung a hymn, they went out to the Mount of Olives.

 ---